lawrenceliu2/JavaDocs/README.md

 -New GUI layout, includes rigid areas not shown.

 -New bug: If you make the GUI window larger, then resize it smaller, the bounds of the text area increase and the horizontal scrollbar will appear.
 Purely visual, but still may need looking into.

+1/24/2016

+-New feature: Color button added, can change the color of the text to one of 12 choices.

+-Comments added to the code to make it more user friendly.